toolness/loldevops/README.md

   send status emails to.
 If undefined, no email will be sent, and output will instead be logged to stdout.

-Run `email-checks.js` to run all the checks and send an email about their status.
+Run `email-checks.js` to run all the checks and send an HTML-formatted email about their status.

 Set up this command as a daily `cron` or [Heroku Scheduler][] job and you're done.